open-ce/open-ce-python/README.md

 ### Building Open-CE Python

 Open-CE Python can be built like any other Open-CE package.
 This repository contains [envs/python-env.yaml](https://github.com/open-ce/open-ce-python/blob/main/envs/python-env.yaml) which is to be used to build optimized python.
 The `open-ce` tool can be used to build this python.
-For more information on the `open-ce` tool, please see the open-ce-builder [repository](https://github.com/open-ce/open-ce-builder).
+For more information on the `open-ce` tool, please see the Open-CE Builder [repository](https://github.com/open-ce/open-ce-builder).

 For example:
 ```shell